Would you know the signs of low vitamin C levels in yourself or your family?

 Luckily, understanding of vitamins have changed, and vitamin C deficiency in the UK is very rare.

 However, having low vitamin C levels is not uncommon, especially in people who don’t eat many fruits and vegetables for various reasons.

-Vitamin C has a range of functions, including a key role in the growth and repair of all our body’s tissues.
+Vitamin C has a range of functions, including support for your immune system and maintaining normal skin health.
 Vitamin C also helps our bodies absorb iron from plant sources.2

 Vitamin C is a water-soluble vitamin.
 This means our bodies can’t store it, and each time we urinate, we lose a little vitamin C. Our bodies can’t make it, either.
 Therefore, we need to make sure we have food or drink containing vitamin C every day to prevent us from running low.3

 Vitamin C is also a powerful antioxidant that can protect our cell membranes from oxidative damage caused by free radicals.4

 The reason vitamin C is so intrinsically linked with the prevention of colds is because it really does benefit our immune system.
 In 2017, researchers at the University of Helsinki found that taking up to 8mg of vitamin C every day can shorten the length of colds.5